cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/9-run-prod-docker.md

 Some keys are created automatically, like the [node keys](https://github.com/cosmos/b9-checkers-academy-draft/blob/run-prod/docker/node-carol/config/node_key.json).
 For others, you have to create them yourself.
 You will create:

-* The validator operators' keys for Alice and Bob.
+* The validator operator keys for Alice and Bob.
 * The consensus keys, whether they stay on Bob's node or are kept inside Alice's KMS.

 Start with the keys for the validators and Alice's KMS Tendermint key.

 ### Validator operator keys

-First, you need to create the two validators' operation keys.
-Such a key is not meant to stay on the node when it runs.
-It is meant to be used at certain junctures only, for instance to stake on behalf of Alice (or Bob).
+First you need to create the two validators' operation keys.
+Such a key is not meant to stay on the node when it runs, it is meant to be used at certain junctures only, for instance to stake on behalf of Alice (or Bob).
 Nonetheless, you are going to create them by running containers.
-Because you want to keep these keys inside and outside of containers:
+Because you want to keep these keys inside and outside of containers, do the following:

-1. You use the `--keyring-backend file`.
+1. Use the `--keyring-backend file`.
-2. You keep them in the mapped volume with `--keyring-dir /root/.checkers/keys`.
+2. Keep them in the mapped volume with `--keyring-dir /root/.checkers/keys`.

 Create the operator key for `val-alice`: